nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

 This details the care setting in which the medication was prescribed.

-Currently this will only detail if the medication was prescribed by the GP practice or by another organisation, however in the future this valueset could be built on to be more specific about where a medication was prescribed.
-For instance, if the patient was prescribed a medication by a hospital or bought a medication over the counter then this would be indicated here.
+Currently this field will only support two coded entries.
+If the medication was prescribed by the GP practice or by another organisation.
+If the providing organisation has more details about the type of prescribing organisation (for example that is was a dental practice or hospital) this **MUST** be included in the CodeableConcept.Text field.

+In the future the coded valueset will be built on to be more specific about where a medication was prescribed.
+For instance, if the patient was prescribed a medication by a hospital or bought a medication over the counter then this would be coded as well as in the text.

-For repeat and repeat dispensed medications, the value identifies the care setting where the medication plan (rather than any specific issue in the plan) was authorised.
+For repeat and repeat dispensed medications/medical devices, the value identifies the care setting where the medication plan (rather than any specific issue in the plan) was authorised.

 ### identifier ###